warren-bank/mirror-swissfileknife/readme.txt

 License:
 ========

-   -  Swiss File Knife Base is provided completely for free, and can be used unlimited, without any warranty.
+   -  Swiss File Knife is provided completely for free, and can be used unlimited, without any warranty.

    -  the source code provided in the sfk.zip download packages